M7Tro/comp2011/midtermPrep/notes.md

     This is due to how close memory locations are to each other depending on how array is stored and which element you access.

+    C strings and null terminator:

+        A char array, a sequnce of chars, can be represented not as a normal array but as a C-string.

+        Programmatically, it is a 1D array with a end-marker '\0'.

+        For a string of lenghth N, add '\0' as the N+1th element of the char array.

+        That way, you do not have to pass the size of a char array all the time.

+        "hkust" = 'h' 'k' 'u' 's' 't' '\0'

+        Outputting sizeof("SULTAN") results in 7.
+Outputting sizeof("") returns 1.
+Becayse of the null character.

+        A for loop can be given a condition to check characters in an array until it meets a null character.

+        someFunction(const char s[][16])

+    cin, cin.getline(), cin.gcount():
+        cin skips all white spaced before reading data of the required type until it sees the next white spice (' ', '\n', '\t')

+        for char x; cin >> x; and intput "    hkust   " x is going to be just 'h'

+        Same is true for reading a C string.

+        for char x[20]; cin >> x; inputting "   hkust  " will input only "hkust"

+        cin is not good for reading multiple words, sentences, paragraphs

+        Instead, use cin.getline(char s[], int max-num-char, char terminator);

+        cin.getline() stops when either (max-num-char - 1) characters are read OR the terminating character is seen.

+        The terminating character is removed from the input stream but is NOT read into the string.

+        Note that strlen does not count the terminating character.

+        MEMORIZE:
+            while(cin.getlin(whole_line, MAX_LINE_LEN + 1, '\n') || cin.gcount () == MAX_LINE_LEN){....; cin.clear();}

+Lecture 9: Recursion

+    Examples of problems that can be solved with recursion: Tower of Hanoi, Factorialfunction, Fibonacci, Polyline.

+    Recursive solutions might not be a good idea as many resursive problems sould be solved with straightforward, robust for-loops.

+    Recursive functions might also be computationally inefficient as they often perform same sets of operations during rercursive loops.

+    But you might still want to use a recursive solution as it might be easier to write and read.

+    I don't really understand how Tower of Hanoi solution works.

+    Binary search:

+        You want to find a number within an array.
+Imagine that array is sorted: numbers are increasing.

+        A regular for loop that goes through array's elements sequentially has a linear time complexity.

+        For binary search, you check if the element in the middle is what we want.
+If it is too big, then the element must be in the first half of the array (as it is sorted).
+If the middle element is too small, then the element we want is in the right half.
+So we keep checking the middle element a subarray.

+        The result is an algorithm with logarithmic time complexity.

+    Segmentation fault is a common error when working with arrays that is caused by using index out of array's bounds and accessing memory that does not belong to you.

+    You can think of recursion as a smaller part of oneself being embedded in itself.

+    Recursion might be a good solution for problems of recusrive nature.

+    For recursion, the computer has to memorize its current state, and pass the control from hte caller to the callee.
+It laso has to set up a new data structure called activation record which contains information about the caller, actual parameters, new local variables, etc.

+    Recursion takes more memory and computational time.